About Title IX

 Do I have to inform the school of my disability?

 No. You also have a right to privacy.
 You may choose not to disclose your disability to the college.
 However, the college can only ensure equal access when reasonable accommodations are necessary if we are aware of those needs.
-Furthermore, if you do chose to disclose your disability to the college, we will do everything possible to protect your privacy and only share the information with those who need that information to deliver the best educational opportunities for you.
+Furthermore, if you do choose to disclose your disability to the college, we will do everything possible to protect your privacy and only share the information with those who need that information to deliver the best educational opportunities for you.
 Your information will be protected by FERPA (see catalog for FERPA policy).

 The college has in place standard accommodations for handicapped individuals such as elevators and handicapped parking spaces and restroom facilities.
-The facility has been designed to be ADA compliant to accommodate individuals who use wheel chairs for mobility.
+The facility has been designed to be ADA compliant to accommodate individuals who use wheelchairs for mobility.
 Disclosure of your disability would not be necessary for equal access in those situations.

 Do I have to prove I have a disability?